VOLTTRON/volttron/README.md

 4. Test the shovel setup

    a.
-On client node:
+On caller node:

-	   Make necessary changes to RPC methods of  client agent.
+	   Make necessary changes to RPC methods of  caller agent.

 	    For this example, in volttron/examples/SchedulerExample/schedule_example/agent.py:
 	    * Search for 'campus/building/unit' in publish_schedule method.
 Replace with